 - It remains to be seen how high the prices for prime spectrum will go in the next auction.

-An additional factor is the U.S. position that using components from the huge Chinese company Huawei for 5G could compromise security for the U.S. and its citizens, as reported by The Verge last year.
+An additional factor is the U.S. position that using components from the huge Chinese company Huawei for 5G could compromise security for the U.S. and its citizens, as reported by The Verge.
 Security is vitally important, but it comes with a price tag because lower labor costs make Huawei components cheaper.

 Meeting the Challenges